maxtkc/mvths-wiki/docs/024-blinking-lights.rst

 Exercise:
 ~~~~~~~~~

 1. Add an LED to your board if there is not already one on there.
+Don't forget to use a resistor!
 Write a
-   program to flash the LED using code to create a pulse.
+   program to blink the LED using code shown above.
 Use a delay that is
    large enough that you can see the LED flash on and off.

 TEACHER CHECK \_\_\_\_